SEA-AI/seametrics/seametrics/horizon/README.md

 This is how you can quickly evaluate your horizon prediction models using the horizon-metrics:

+> [!IMPORTANT]
+> The vertical_fov_degrees and heigt parameters are required.
+The default value for roll_rehsold is 0.5 and for pitch_threshold it is 0.1.

+> [!IMPORTANT]
+> The horizon metric should be calculated per sequence.
+Make sure that the vertical_fov and height are consistent across the inputs and do not change.

 ##### Use artifical data for testing

 ```python